Sceptre-Sec/MyDFIR-Microsoft-SOC-Challenge/PowerShell-T1059.001-Investigation/Investigation-And-Hunting/Investigation_and_Hunting.md

 I wanted to share how I approached this investigation, the steps I took, my thought process and what I learned throughout the analysis.

+I picked T1059.001 PowerShell Technique because powershell is mainly used by IT so seeing it run under a normal user like Jenny looks suspicious and is a good place for a beginner to start hunting.

+Lets Go.

 ## 5 Prepared Questions

-I had prepared five questions that I wanted to start my investigation:
+Before I looked at the alerts I had already prepared five questions that I wanted to start my investigation:

 1. What connects these alerts?
 2. Which alert came first?